sunfounder/ts10-pro/docs/source/index.rst

 With 2 stereo speakers, you can play music or watch videos.
 It also has a metal stand for standing on your desktop for entertainment or work.

+Ideal for applications like retro gaming, industrial control, as a secondary monitor, in home automation, for 3D printing control, and as a |link_pc_monitor|.

 If you encounter problems in using the process, or any suggestions, please feel free to send Email and we will reply as soon as possible.

 Here is the Email: service@sunfounder.com.